flojoy-ai/studio/docs/src/content/docs/contribution/blocks/01-create-your-custom-block.md

 To start, we create a `custom-blocks` folder.
 You can name it as you wish.
 We will put our all custom blocks in this folder so that we can import them together.

-Now, we create a `DIVIDE` folder inside `custom-blocks` folder and inside `DIVIDE` folder create a new Python file with the same name as folder `DIVIDE.py`.
+Now, we create a `DIVIDE` folder inside `custom-blocks` folder.
+Inside the `DIVIDE` folder, create a new Python file with the same name as the folder, `DIVIDE.py`.

 :::note
-Each block should have it's own folder.
+Each block should have its own folder.
 The name of the folder, file and block function should be the same and in uppercase.
-We use this convention to efficiently generate manifest from blocks and use it in Frontend to visualize correctly
+We use this convention to allow the blocks to be automatically loaded into Flojoy Studio.

 :::

 We can then create our `DIVIDE` function as follows: